Skip to content

 AI-powered search

-Ask in plain English.
-Claude expands your query, searches the team's memory, and reranks the top 50 results.
+Your AI agents ask in plain English.
+They expand the query, search the team's shared memory, and rerank the top 50 results.
 Finds the right answer even when the exact words aren't in it.

 Connect your IDE in 2 minutes